neilllandman/laravel-multitoken-auth/README.md

 <tr>
 <td>POST</td>
 <td>/api/auth/logout-all</td>
-<td>Logout a user and invalidated all tokens from all devices.</td>
+<td>Logout a user from all their devices and invalidates all tokens.</td>
 <td>Yes</td>
 <td>None</td>
 </tr>